McTavishLab/physcraper_ms/joss_submission.md

-1. Physcraper is an open‐source, command-line Python program that automatizes the update of published phylogenies by making use of public DNA sequence data and taxonomic information, providing a framework for comparison of phylogenies.
+1. Physcraper is an open‐source, command-line Python program that automatizes the update of published phylogenies by making use of public DNA sequence data and taxonomic information, providing a framework for comparison of published phylogenies with their updated versions.

 1. Physcraper can be used by the nonspecialist, as a tool to generate phylogenetic hypothesis based on already available expert phylogenetic knowledge.